Seminole State College Educational Foundation, Inc.

 THE EXECUTIVE COMMITTEE

-An Executive Committee composed of six (6) individuals shall consist of the Foundation Chairperson, Vice Chairperson, President of the College, President of the Foundation, Secretary, and Treasurer.
-They shall be appointed at the first meeting of the Board each year by the Chairperson.
+An Executive Committee composed of three (3) individuals shall consist of the Foundation Chairperson, first Vice Chairperson and second Vice Chairperson.
 Vacancies on the Executive Committee shall be filled by the Chairperson of the Board.
 The Chairperson of the Executive Committee shall be the Chairperson of the Board.
-The Chairperson of the foundation Board shall chair the Executive committee.

-At the first meeting of the Trustees each year the Chairperson, for the ensuing year, shall appoint an Investment and Finance Committee, a Nominating Committee, and a Resource Development Committee.
+At the first meeting of the Trustees each year the Chairperson, shall appoint an Investment Committee, a Nominating Committee, and an Audit Committee.
 The Chairperson may also appoint such other special committees, from time to time, as may be necessary for the accomplishment of the purposes of the Foundation.
 The duties and authority of such Committees shall be as prescribed and delegated by resolution of the Board.

-The Nominating Committee shall consist of at least three (3) members in addition to the Chairperson, the President of the College, and the President of the Foundation.
+The Nominating Committee shall consist of at least three (3) members in addition to the Chairperson of the Board of Trustees and the President of the College.
 Its responsibility shall be to strengthen the future of the Foundation by identifying and recruiting candidates for the Foundation Board who can financially or otherwise support the Foundation.

 All claims against the Foundation shall be presented the Chairperson or such other official(s) as may be designated by the Board.
-All claims over $1,500 are to be counter-signed by the Chairperson and one other designated Trustee; provided that no disbursements shall be made of foundation funds which shall be contrary to the conditions of any restricted funds from which payment is made.
+All claims over $5,000 are to be counter-signed by the Chairperson or other designated Trustees; provided that no disbursements shall be made of foundation funds which shall be contrary to the conditions of any restricted funds from which payment is made.

 BOOKS AND RECORDS